Customer Relationship Summary

 Fees.
 We charge you a percentage of the assets that we manage for you.
 This fee is calculated and charged at the end of each month and is automatically deducted from your account.
 The more assets there are in your accounts, the more you will pay in fees, so we have an incentive to encourage you to increase your assets with us.

 Wrap Fee Program: In our wrap fee program, Everspire pays all transaction costs charged by your account custodian.
-Our fee may be higher than a comparable service that requires you to bear for your own trading costs.
+Our fee may be higher than a comparable service that requires you to bear your own trading costs.
+Our e6Portfolios offering has a $2.00 monthly minimum fee.

 Other Fees and Costs Related to Investment Advisory Services: Client accounts may also be subject to other expenses not under the control of the adviser.
 These include custodial charges and investment management and other fees charged by ETFs, money market funds, or mutual funds that you own in your account.

 Additional Information.
 You will pay fees and costs whether you make or lose money on your investments.
-Fees and costs will reduce any amount of money you make on your investments over time.
+Fees and costs reduce any amount of money you make on your investments over time.
 Make sure you understand what fees and costs you are paying.
-Please see our Firm Brochure (Item 5) or Wrap Brochure (Item 4) here.
+See our Firm Brochure (Item 5) or Wrap Brochure (Item 4) by visiting here.

 Questions to Ask Us: